mpilone/uitask-vaadin/README.md

 ### Version 1.1.0
 - Added test case for canceling before run.
 - Updated documentation.
+- Fixed a packaging bug where the parent POM was referenced from the module.
+This is not supported in the Vaadin Directory.

 ### Version 1.0.0
 - Initial release